adrlah/multipleScattering/README.md

 with X=[3 8] and simply run the code (F5).
 Script/scenario numbering coincides with figure numbering in [A].

 ### Version history
-- Version 0.1: adrian.lahuerta@kuleuven.be - simplified/commented code for GitHub
+- Version 0.1: adrian.lahuerta.lavieja@ericsson.com - simplified/commented code for GitHub

 ### Final remark